rlburkes/salsify_orchestration/ai_helpers/readme.md

 "Bridging the Mist: Where Horizons Meet Dreams"
 ```

-For providers that do not support multi-modal analysis (e.g., Anthropic, Gemini, GeminiViaOpenAI), calling `callImageAnalysis` will throw an error.
+For providers that do not support multi-modal analysis (e.g., Anthropic, Gemini, GeminiViaOpenAI), calling `analyzeImage` will throw an error.

 ## Debugging Options